RZEdward/RZEdward.github.io/_pages/about.md

 <br>

-test
+Hello there, I'm Ross!
 My core interests lie in problem solving, model development, and machine learning, and so I have developed a range of technical skills in data science and wider computer science through personal projects, work history, and self-study.
 In addition, I hold a Master's degree from Durham University in Biology and Physics within the Natural Sciences programme (Master's project completed within the Computational Physics department).

 With experience as a Logistics Manager and as a Data Scientist, I am now looking to join an exceptional technical team solving a range of complex problems.